mnovakovic/mnovakovic.github.io/docs/_posts/2022-03-19-another-refactor.markdown

 another potential use case, and it was a never ending process.
 It was often frustrating as I would realize that the new potential future use case I was adding support for means I have to refactor everything from scratch.
-In other words - I spent so much time trying to solve problems what didn't even exits!
+In other words - I spent so much time trying to solve problems what didn't even exist!

 This resulted in overly complex code that didn't work well for the use cases the company needs, and I was way behind the schedule.